 As the doctor examines her, I am thinking of a way out of this mess, that I unwillingly found myself into.
-Sure, I couldn't leave her there bleeding, as obviously she was traveling alone, but I cannot be responsible for her any longer.
-I am already late for my meeting and especially today was the most important one of them all, as my company's group is about to buy my biggest competitive's remains, after we had already won over some of his most profitable accounts.
+Sure, I couldn’t leave her there bleeding, as obviously she was traveling alone, but I cannot be responsible for her any longer.
+I am already late for my meeting and this one especially I shouldn't be late for, as today is the day my company’s group is about to buy my biggest competitor's remains, after we had already won over some of his most profitable accounts.

-I don't have the time for any of these and here I am in a hospital room, the only person they thought was responsible for this woman who's name I didn't even know.
-Who is she and where is she from, why was she so rude back at the airport, when I only tried to help her and most importantly what's wrong with her health?
+I don’t have a minute to spare but here I am in a hospital room, the only person they thought was responsible for this woman who’s name I didn’t even know.
+Who is she and where is she from, why was she so rude back at the airport, when I only tried to help her and most importantly what’s wrong with her health?
 What if she has something contagious and incurable, while I was stupid enough to be exposed to it?
 I could have asked from my driver to pick her up and carry her here, but no...I had to be fucking Captain America myself.

 I wait for the doctor to finish the examination, before I ask how she is.
 She explains that she is very weak, she has a mild concussion and her blood pressure is extremely low, but she can’t really give me a diagnose yet.
 Not before she has the blood results and x-rays in her hands, to see if anything is broken or if there is an internal bleeding.

 “I can’t wait that long and I won’t.
 Call me when the results are out,” I angrily demand while running out of the room.